mistio/mist.client/docs/source/ansible/getting_started.rst

 Ansible modules
 ***************
-Once you have install the ``mist`` package you'll be able to use the mist ansible modules in your playbooks.
+Once you have installed the ``mist`` package you'll be able to use the mist ansible modules in your playbooks.
 The easiest way to do so is to run the ``mistplay`` command, which is a wrapper of ``ansible-playbook``::

     mistplay main.yml